-Costume Technician Leslie A. Ford, B.F.A., is a CCRI Fine Arts (visual) alumni (1995) who went on to earn her Bachelor of Fine arts in Apparel Design from Rhode Island School of Design (1999).
+Costume Technician Leslie A. Ford, B.F.A., is a Costume Shop staff member at CCRI.
+Leslie is a CCRI Fine Arts (visual) alumni (1995) who went on to earn her Bachelor of Fine arts in Apparel Design from Rhode Island School of Design (1999).
 While at RISD she earned a design competition award from Fashion Group International, NY.
 The award was given at an event held at the Fashion Institute of Technology, and presented to her by designer and television personality, Isaac Mizrahi.
 Since RISD she has worked for several apparel companies in positions ranging from pattern-maker/technical designer to lead designer.
 She has also worked as a designer for a home fashions company and designed product for major retailers such as Target, Sears, JC Penney & more.
 She was lead designer for an upscale Connecticut boutique in which she designed and managed the production of the boutique’s private label line.
 This included a line created from vintage kimonos that were transformed into dresses, jackets & skirts.
 She continues to do freelance design work, and also works as freelance visual display artist for a menswear retailer.
 At CCRI she has costumed the student one act plays: Here We Are and Sure Thing, and the student written, Only Mondays.
 For two consecutive years, she costumed Scrooge & Marley, A Christmas Carol, for The Black Box Theater in Cranston, RI.
 She brings over 35 years of sewing experience, 27 of them professional, to her position in the costume shop.
 She loves fashion, textiles & period costume, and enjoys assisting students of the Intro to Costuming class.

 Costume Technician Brandy Lee Silva, B.F.A., is a Costume Shop staff member at CCRI.
-She attended CCRI before transferring to URI to complete her Bachelor’s degree in Theatre with a concentration on Costume Design.
+Brandy attended CCRI before transferring to University of Rhode Island to complete her Bachelor’s degree in Theatre with a concentration on Costume Design.
 While at URI she designed a number of student shows.
 She returned to CCRI as a staff member in the fall semester of 2003.
-Since returning, she designs one CCRI main stage production a year.
-Previous production designs include The Visit, The Mikado, Sueno, Burial at Thebes, Book of Days, Member of the Wedding, No Exit, Three Penny Opera and, most recently, Loot.
+Previous production designs include The Visit, The Mikado, Sueno, Burial at Thebes, Book of Days, Member of the Wedding, No Exit, Three Penny Opera, most recently, Loot and Hello Broadway! each summer.
 In addition, she has designed shows for community theatre groups, independent films and has participated in the 48 Hour Film Festival as a costume/make-up/special effects designer.